Furniture Fair coming to Green Tree Mall

 “We are excited to welcome Furniture Fair to Green Tree Mall,” said Green Tree Mall General Manager Chris Cullen.
 “They will be a fantastic addition to our center and with all the new housing under construction in our area, they are an especially great fit for our community.”

-The company is based out of the Cincinnati, Ohio area and has been family-owned since 1963.
-It mostly operates stores in the Cincinnati, Dayton, Ohio and Northern Kentucky area.
+The company is based out of the Cincinnati area and has been family-owned since 1963.
+It mostly operates stores in the Cincinnati; Dayton, Ohio and the Northern Kentucky area.

 The Clarksville Sears closed in 2017 after nearly 50 years in business.
 The Green Tree Mall location was one of 35 Kmarts and eight Sears to close that year.
 Of those locations, two other Sears stores and three Kmarts closed in the Indiana and Kentucky region.